maarxx/SmarterScheduling/README.md

 In "Sensitive" mode, which is default behavior, we never drag a colonist out of bed who is gaining Immunity, regardless of Hunger or Mood.

 In "Dangerous" mode, we'll sometimes drag a colonist out of bed who is gaining Immunity.
-Use this when you are well-established with good Hospital Beds and Medicine and Penoxy and everybody's Immunity has a 30% lead for their Flu and you just want them to stop being little sissies.
+Use this when you are well-established with good Hospital Beds and Medicine and Penoxy and everybody's Immunity has a 30% lead for their Flu and you just want them to stop being little sissies and at the very least take care of themselves and not suffer a mental break.

 * Hungry Patients: "Wait to be Fed" or "Feed Themselves"